mosets/docs/importer.md

 You will be notified and redirected to Mosets Tree main page once the import is complete.
 Since you're importing data from another component, you need to perform "**Recount Cats/Listings**" after the import process is complete to recount the number of categories and listings you have in Mosets Tree.
 This function is available under the "**Tools**" section in Mosets Tree back-end.

+## Import from K2 2.6 & 2.7 {#k2}

+ MT Importer will import all items, categories, images and extra fields from K2 2.6 or 2.7 to Mosets Tree version 3.6.
+This import tool does not import your items' Image Gallery, Media, Attachments, Videos, Tags and Comments.

+The import is fairly straight forward.
+All you need to to have your K2 data resides in same MySQL database using the same table prefix and images in your server's filesystem.

+> **Warning**: Your data in Mosets Tree will be erased when you're importing from K2.
+If you have any data you wish to retain, please backup your site prior to running the import.

+To import from K2:

+1. Login to your Joomla's administrator back-end.
+2. Goto "**Components -> MT Importer -> Import from K2**".
+3. Click "**Import**" to start the import process.

+You will be notified and redirected to Mosets Tree main page once the import is complete.
+Since you're importing data from another component, you need to perform "**Recount Cats/Listings**" after the import process is complete to recount the number of categories and listings you have in Mosets Tree.
+This function is available under the "**Tools**" section in Mosets Tree back-end.